thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

     be empty and the suffix will be `.th.xml`.
   * Second, it asks the template resource to resolve a *relative resource* with the computed name by means of its `ITemplateResource#relative(String relativeLocation)` method.

-See #419 for more info on the `ITemplateResource` interface.

 The specific implementation of `IDecoupledTemplateLogicResolver` to be used can be configured at the `TemplateEngine` easily: